Use and Release of Student Information

 After a student turns eighteen or attends an institution of higher education (a college or university), the rights of access to the student's records transfer to the student.
 This means that all academic information regarding a college student goes directly to the student unless the student has given specific, written permission to release that information to someone else.

-While parents understandably have an interest in their child's academic progress, they are not automatically granted access to a student's records without written consent of the student.
+Though parents understandably have an interest in their child's academic progress, they are not automatically granted access to a student's records without the written consent of the student.
 Parents are encouraged to consult with the student if academic information is needed.

 The Family Educational Rights and Privacy Act (also referred to as FERPA or the Buckley Amendment) is a federal law regarding the privacy of student education records and the obligations of the institution, primarily in the areas of release of the records and the access provided to these records.

 Because FERPA legislation prevents parents from finding out student grades and academic standing directly from the school, the best way to find out how your student is doing is to ask them.
 The sharing of student academic information with parents becomes a family issue rather than an institutional one.
 It is a decision that families should discuss and make together.